 Love of dub.

-Does a Dub need a vocal original to be a good dub?
+Does a Dub need a vocal original to be a good one dub?

-Which one of your albums do you consider your best work up until now?
+Which one of your albums do you consider your best work up to now?

 Not for me to say.